luisdiogo2071317/azure-docs.pt-pt/articles/iot-central/howto-export-data.md

     {
         using (var reader = AvroContainer.CreateGenericReader(fileStream))
         {
-            // For one Avro Container, it may contain multiple blocks
+            // For one AVRO container, where a container can contain multiple blocks,
-            // Loop through each block within the container while (reader.MoveNext())
+            // loop through each block in the container. while (reader.MoveNext())
             {
-                // Loop through Avro record inside the block and extract the fields foreach (AvroRecord record in reader.Current.Objects)
+                // Loop through the AVRO records in the block and extract the fields. foreach (AvroRecord record in reader.Current.Objects)
                 {
                     var systemProperties = record.GetField<IDictionary<string, object>>("SystemProperties");